Watford Grammar School for Boys: New school

 The new boys' school was opened by the Earl of Clarendon on 21 April 1884, and the girls' school the next day.
 They started with 69 boys and 46 girls, rising to 129 boys and 68 girls during the year.

 In 1903, the schools' names were changed to the Watford Grammar School and the Watford Grammar School for Girls.
 By 1904, the schools had outgrown their buildings, with 312 boys and 148 girls.

 With the help of Hertfordshire County Council, a new girls' school was built and opened in Lady's Close in 1907, and the boys spread into the building the girls had vacated.
 In return, the council demanded changes in the schools' denominational character, and in 1908 a revised scheme removed the requirement that masters and mistresses belong to the Church of England and allowed pupils to opt out of instruction in the teachings of the Church.
 The leaving age was also raised to 17, and the number of scholarships increased.

 The building was still insufficient for the boys' school, and with assistance from the County Council the school purchased part of Cassiobury Park facing Rickmansworth Road to build a new school.
 On 23 February 1912, the boys assembled outside the Derby road buildings and walked to the new site, which was formally opened by the Earl of Clarendon on 20 March 1912.
 Sixth Form courses were introduced during the First World War.
 In 1924, Rugby union was introduced in the boys' school and took over from football as the main winter sport.

 The schools had become increasingly reliant on the county council for building funds, and with the introduction of the Tripartite System in 1944, the schools fully entered the maintained sector as voluntary controlled grammar schools.
-From 1947 to 1974 Hertfordshire participated in the Fleming scheme and five boys, Archie Lang (1950), Mike Farr (1952), Michael Harding and Christopher Horne (both 1958) and Richard Holman (1959) went to Eton under the scheme.
-Howard Fisher, and Paul Dillingham, son of the Mayor of Watford, went to Winchester under the same scheme.
+From 1947 to 1974 Hertfordshire participated in the Fleming scheme.

 The schools also phased out their preparatory or junior departments to become purely secondary schools.